Franciacorta Rosé Brut millesimato 2020

 Grape variety: | Pinot noir |

-Ripening potential: | 1 to 5 years after purchase |
+Ripening potential: | 1 to 7 years |

 Drinking temperature: | 6 to 8 °C |

-Food Pairing: | Italian antipasti, Apéro riche, Smoked fish, Fish terrine, Oysters, Risotto with ceps |
+Food Pairing: | Italian antipasti, Apéro riche, Smoked fish, Oysters, Fish terrine, Risotto with ceps |

 Harvest: | hand-picking, strict selection |